Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Banana Shake Protein: The ₹15 Post-Workout Drink Indians Love

 After a gym session, most Indians reach for a banana.
 But a banana alone is not enough for muscle recovery.
 Add milk.
 Add peanut butter.
 Add oats.
-Now you have a post-workout drink that rivals expensive protein shakes — for under ₹50.
+Now you have a post-workout drink that rivals costly protein shakes, for under ₹50.

-This guide tells you exactly how much protein is in a banana shake, the best recipes for Indian gym goals, and the one big mistake most people make.
+This banana shake protein guide answers the big question first: how much protein is in 1 banana with milk?
+It then shares the best recipes for Indian gym goals and the one mistake most people make.

 How Much Protein Is in 1 Banana?